Pythagoras51213/tronsr-template/COMMUNITY_PLAN.md

 We believe, that until we overcome these challenges, that our focus should be to invest in these solutions.
 And only after we accomplish all these goals, should rewards be paid back to coin holders.
 If SR don't properly use their funds to solve these challenges and instead pay large dividends for votes, they are risking the entire Tron project, as are the voters who vote for such models.
 We need to think long-term if we are going to have the success that we all crave.

 As a result, we will put our first 2 million in block rewards back into the network and support of the network.
 And then, the first million each year after that.
 We need to build a Tron army of the best and brightest technical team.
-Once we do that, we will gladly entertain paying additonal reveunes back to voters, or simply burnint TRS.
+Once we do that, we will gladly paying additonal reveunes back to voters, or simply burn TRX.
 We intend to execute on the following:

 1. Create a best practices guide.
 To cover network architecture, sys admin, node configuration, security, DDos protection, network monitoring, log analysis, emergency procedures, wallet operation, Dapp basics.

-2. Create forums / support channels / instructional videos for aspiring Tron engineers.

-3. Create internships and scholarships for aspiring engineers that want to learn TRX technology.

-4. Build and operate a public Tron test net.
+2. Build and operate a public Tron test net.
 This will allow aspiring engineers the opportunity to configure servers, build blocks, monitor logs, and eventually become Super Representatives.

+3. We want to lead the effort to bring Tron to every country on the planet.
+We will work with aspiring engineers from all over the world and help fund the hardware and bandwidth needed to so they can install and maintain a full-node on the Tron network.

+4. Create internships and scholarships for aspiring engineers that want to learn TRX technology.

+5. Create forums / support channels / instructional videos for aspiring Tron engineers.